tengku-hanis/MA-PPSP-USM/README.md

 This repo contains 3 files:

-1) R script for meta-analysis example
+1) MA-PPSP.R - R script for meta-analysis example
 2) data-ivermectin.R - Data used for the meta-analyis example
 3) bias-clinical.csv - Risk of bias data